lzy822/dtyproject201801/README.md

-# MyGeoPDF
+# dtyproject
-parse and view the GeoPDF format file
+parse and view the special format file